JohnMBrandt/text-classification/README.md

 ### Data
 Training data is sourced from [Resource Watch](https://www.climatewatchdata.org/), a research project from the World Resources Institute.
 Sentence relevance to 17 separate classes were hand-coded for 155 environmental policies (~4,000 pages) by a team of domain experts.
 8,922 of the ~50,000 sentences were classified as relevant.

-This architecture reconstructs the multilabel classification of sentences by leveraging context-specific information construed from their source documents.
-We hypothesize that jointly learning extractive summarization will improve the performance of sentence classification by concatenating sentence information (classification hidden layers) with source document and context information (summarization hidden layers).
-This parallels the natural decision making process undertaken by human classification, where a combination of semantics and context inform classification.

 #### Steps